Wei Chuan Dragons

-The Wei Chuan Dragons (味全龍 (Wèiquán Lóng, Bī-chôan-liông)) are a professional baseball team in Taiwan's Chinese Professional Baseball League (CPBL) that originally existed between 1990 and 1999.
-In 2019, negotiations regarding the franchise's revival and return to the CPBL took place.
-The team played one season of minor league baseball in 2020 and rejoined the CPBL in 2021.
+The Wei Chuan Dragons (味全龍 (Wèiquán Lóng, Bī-chôan-liông)) are a Taiwanese professional baseball team.
+They are a member of Taiwan's Chinese Professional Baseball League (CPBL).
+The team originally existed between 1990 and 1999.
+In 2019, negotiations were held to revive the franchise and return to the CPBL.
+They played one season of minor league baseball in 2020 and rejoined the CPBL in 2021.

+The Dragons have won the Taiwan Series championship five times, in 1990, 1997, 1998, 1999 and 2023.

 History

 Wei Chuan Dragons had a long amateur history when its parent company, the Wei Chuan Foods Corporation, started sponsoring Chinese Culture University's baseball team in the late 1970s.
 After these student players graduated, Wei-Chuan formed an amateur team to allow them to continue playing baseball in 1978; it was this team that later professionalized to become one of the first four teams of the Chinese Professional Baseball League (CPBL).
 Due to the club's long history in the amateur era, its matches often attracted large crowds, and games with the Brother Elephants, another popular team, were often sold out.
 The team played at the now-demolished Taipei Municipal Baseball Stadium.

-The club won CPBL championships four times, in 1990, 1997, 1998, and 1999, and became the team with most CPBL championships after the 1999 season ended.
-After the 1999 season, Wei Chuan Food Corporation announced its decision to disband the club, mainly due to threats from local criminal gangs (Wei Chuan Dragons's then manager Hsu Sheng-ming was attacked in April 1999), the financial loss brought about by CPBL's game-fixing scandals since 1996, and the Ting Hsin International Group becoming the largest (40%) shareholder of Wei Chuan Food Corporation in 1998, as the new Ting Hsin management did not show high interest in supporting the baseball club.
+During the 1990s, the club won the CPBL championship four times, in 1990, 1997, 1998 and 1999, and by the end of the 1999 season became the team with the most CPBL championship titles.
+In 1999, Wei Chuan Food Corporation announced its decision to disband the club, mainly because the Ting Hsin International Group, who became the largest shareholder of Wei Chuan Food Corporation in 1998, did not show interest in supporting the baseball club.

-The disbandment shocked many local fans and a procession was even raised against the decision.
-However, the Wei Chuan Food Corporation did not change its mind.
-Most Wei Chuan Dragons' coaches and players later found their new homes at Sinon Bulls or Kaohsiung-Pingtung Fala.
-The CPBL also did not fine those former Wei Chuan players and coaches who returned with Macoto Gida and First Financial Holdings Agan before the 2003 season started, because they did not leave the CPBL voluntarily.
+In 2019, 20 years after the disbandment, the club was re-established and played the 2020 season in the minor league, before rejoining the CPBL in 2021.
+In 2023, the Dragons defeated Rakuten Monkeys in the 2023 Taiwan Series with four wins in seven games to win their fifth championship, 24 years since their last championship.